 I had artistic talents that I secretly loved to spend my spare time on (my favorite coloring book as a child was a black and white anatomy book that I filled in page by page with glorious color!) but I never gave art much weight in my life because it was not a strictly goal-oriented activity.
 To my family, art was humored or tolerated but not considered a “real” career, and so I treated it as such too.

-Buckling down to my “real” career I went through medical school (where I met and married my husband) and finished my training and began my life as a physician.
+Buckling down to my “real” career I went through medical school and finished my internship and began my life as a physician.

 Then, everything changed.
 I had my daughter Clara and it completely rocked my world.